kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 # How to build your own Deep Learning cluster *(and what to know about GPUs!)*
 This is an account of what I've read/done/followed to build my own deep learning cluster.
 Hopefully, it would be of some help for the others.
 It all started when I stumbled upon this [article](https://towardsdatascience.com/build-and-setup-your-own-deep-learning-server-from-scratch-e771dacaa252).
 What followed is a collection of questions and answers I asked myself while working on this project.
-Where possible and simply copy-and-shame the text as it was written by their original authors and their references is duly reported.
+Where possible, I simply copy-and-shame the text as it was written by their original authors and their references is duly reported.
+***

 ## Intended audience
 Anyone who knows little about the topic and would like to get started somehow.
+***

 ## What was my background?
 I consider myself an aerospace engineer turned into a mix of software developer, CFD engineer, optimisation engineer, system engineer and data scientist.
 I had next-to-nothing experience on how hardware.
 If I did, you can also do it.
 The  only thing this tutorial is not going to provide you with is the capital to buy the component!
+***

 ## My goal?
 I'd like to: